FewLy-Torch-1861/Dotfiles/README.md

 <div align="center">
   <h1>【 FewlyTorch's Archlinux configuration 】</h1>
 </div>
-<i>you can use the config but you have to config it to make it work with your devices.</i>
+<i>you can use the config but you have to modify it to make it work with your devices.</i>

 <div align="center">
   <h2>⬧ All I Use ⬧</h2>